STIXProject/stixproject.github.io/adopters/index.md

 Please contact <stix@mitre.org> to request inclusion or modification.

-## Communities
+## User Communities
-The organizations listed below have publicly announced that their products and services are using STIX or TAXII.
+These organizations have publicly announced support for STIX and/or TAXII.

 |User Community|Organization|Type|STIX|TAXII|CybOX|MAEC|Reference|
 |---|---|---|---|---|---|---|---|